Nicotine replacement therapy

-- If you are just starting to quit, chew 1 - 2 pieces each hour, but no more than 20 pieces a day.
+- If you are just starting to quit, chew 1 - 2 pieces each hour.
+Do not chew more than 20 pieces a day.

 - Chew the gum slowly until it develops a peppery taste.
-Then tuck it between the gum and cheek and store it there so that the nicotine can be absorbed.
+Then, tuck it between the gum and cheek and store it there.
+This lets the nicotine be absorbed.

 - The goal is to stop using the gum by 6 months.
-Although using nicotine gum long-term is probably safer than smoking, research is needed to confirm this.
+Using nicotine gum long-term may be safer than smoking, but research is needed to confirm this.

 - Wait at least 15 minutes after drinking coffee, tea, soft drinks, and acidic beverages before chewing a piece of gum.

 - People who smoke more than 25 cigarettes per day have better results with the 4 mg dose than with the 2 mg dose.